Best Brokers For Prediction Markets In 2026

 At a glance, prediction markets might look like simple yes-or-no bets, but spend enough investigating and using them like I have, and you’ll realise they’re really sophisticated.

-If you’re familiar with binary options or simplified futures, you’ll feel right at home.
+If you’re familiar with simplified futures, you’ll feel right at home.

 The Mechanics